 About The Event

-Doors open at 5:30 p.m. for registered attendees | Registration is required for access to seating before the event starts.
-Non-registrants are still welcome to attend.
-Depending on space, any available seats will be offered on a first-come, first-serve basis once the event begins.
+Doors open at 5:30 p.m. for registered attendees | Registration is required to access seating before the event begins.
+Remaining seats will be offered on a first-come, first-served basis after the event begins.

 Disability-Related Accommodations and Services

 Please email CCARE staff at CCARE_info@stanford.edu by November 10, 2018 with requests for disability-related accommodations.